RH-sdavey/sean-might-help-you/content/sean-posts/2019-10-5-push-popd/index.md

 #### Ok, why is it useful?

-As mentioned at the opening, sometimes when running a complicated script that needs a runtime configuration setting, you may need to create a tmp file in `/tmp` folder, then go to `/var` folder to set some variables etc etc... and to any other place in the system to make our script work properly... well, `pushd` and `popd` will take all the memory worries about where you , where you need to be etc.
+As mentioned at the opening, sometimes when running a complicated script that needs a runtime configuration setting, you may need to create a tmp file in `/tmp` folder, then go to `/var` folder to set some variables etc etc... and to any other place in the system to make our script work properly... well, `pushd` and `popd` will take all the memory worries about where you were, where you need to be etc.

 More automation = less thinking = less mistakes!